 Vegetables: Use your favorite vegetables.
 I suggest always using onion, 2 cups of chopped veggies and 2-3 cups of greens.
 Consider using fresh veggies such as: mushrooms, red bell pepper, yellow bell pepper, broccoli, zucchini, cauliflower, bean sprouts, asparagus, snow peas, green onions, baby corn, green beans or your favorite stir-fry vegetables.

 Sauce Ingredients: To save time, use jarred minced garlic or ginger as an alternative to fresh.
+Or learn how to peel garlic the easy way..
 The taste of the sauce will change slightly but you can substitute white wine vinegar for rice vinegar and any high heat oil for sesame oil.
 In a pinch, you can substitute dark soy sauce for regular soy sauce.

 Noodles: Use any asian noodles you prefer.
 Try udon noodles, lo mein noodles, chow mein noodles, fresh rice noodles, broccoli noodles or any type of noodles that pairs well with a spicy stir fry sauce.